 - Select the Hybrid Worker Groups tile and in the Hybrid Worker Groups blade, select the group you wish to delete.
 After selecting the specific group, the Hybrid worker group properties blade is displayed.

 - On the properties blade for the selected group, click Delete.
-A message will appear asking you to confirm this action, and select Yes if you are sure you want to proceed.
+A message appears asking you to confirm this action, select Yes if you are sure you want to proceed.

 This process can take several seconds to complete and you can track its progress under Notifications from the menu.